abe4mvp/ios-tip-calculator/README.md

 ### Features

-* silder adjusts tip value
+* Use Slilder to adjusts tip percentage
+* Default tip percentage persists after app restart
+* App opens to field for bill amount so you can start typing right away
+*

 ### credits